rigaya/NVEnc/NVEncC_Options.en.md

     strength for nvvfx-superres (0.0 - 1.0)

 - Notes
-  - Those with "○" in nppi64_10.dll on the table will use the [NPP library](https://developer.nvidia.com/npp), which supports x64 version only.
+  - Those with "○" in "npp dlls" on the table will use the [NPP library](https://developer.nvidia.com/npp), which supports x64 version only.
-    To use those algorithms, you need to download nppi64_10.dll separately and place it in the same folder as NVEncC64.exe.
+    To use those algorithms, you need to download nppc64_10.dll, nppif64_10.dll, nppig64_10.dll separately and place it in the same folder as NVEncC64.exe.
+    The npp dlls can be downloaded from [this link](https://github.com/rigaya/NVEnc/releases/tag/7.00) (npp64_10_dll_7zip.7z).

   - ```nvvfx-superres``` is super resolution filter from [NVIDIA MAXINE VideoEffects SDK](https://github.com/NVIDIA/MAXINE-VFX-SDK), which is supported on  x64 version only.
     This mode is supported on Turing Gen GPU (RTX20xx) or later.
 Please download and install [Video Effect models and runtime dependencies](https://www.nvidia.com/broadcast-sdk-resources) to use this mode.